 Scroll on down to learn how to make this goodness.

-And be sure to check out my Thanksgiving Biscuits and Gravy, Cranberry Cinnamon Rolls and Southwestern Breakfast Burrito Bowls to pair along with this salad at YOUR Thanksgiving brunch!
+Also, if you’re making Thanksgiving brunch, be sure to check out my Thanksgiving Biscuits and Gravy, Cranberry Cinnamon Rolls and Southwestern Breakfast Burrito Bowls to pair along with this salad!

 Thanksgiving Brunch Salad